miamidougwarner/HumanActivity/README.md

 Below is an  independent tidy data set with the average of each variable for each activity and each subject.

+The values are averaged normalized values.
+For example, all the mean() normalized values for volunteer 1 into a single normalized value.
+What is presented in the tidy data set is a mean of means for each subject and for each activity.
+(The variable is the activity.)

 This dataset is tidy because:
 1. Each variable (activity) forms a column
 2. Each observation (volunteer or subject from the experiment) forms a row